A multimeter is a measuring device that combines various measurement functions such as voltage, current, and resistance.

 The terminals are where you connect the lead wires for measurement.
-The red color of the lead wire represents the (+) pole and the black color represents the (-) pole.
+The lead wire's red color represents the (+) pole, and the black color represents the (-) pole.

 - COM : It means a common ground terminal.
 Connect the black lead wire.

 - 10A : It is used to measure the current in the range of 0 to 10A.
 Connect the red lead wire.

 - V•Ω : Used to measure voltage and resistance.
 Connect the red lead wire.

 - VΩmA : You can measure voltage, resistance, and current in milliamps(mA).
 Connect the red lead wire.

 The resistance can be measured by turning the rotary switch to the 'Ω' zone.
 The resistance value is measured by touching the lead wire to the resistance.

 When measuring resistance, pay attention to the range.
 For example, if you measure a small value resistance in a large range, the measurement result will be '0'.
 Conversely, infinity (a '1' in the left corner) is displayed when the multimeter's measuring range is exceeded.
 Therefore, it is better to choose a range slightly larger than the expected resistance value.
 For example, if you measure a 10Ω resistance, it is appropriate to put the rotary switch range at 200.